huggingface/Google-Cloud-Containers/containers/tgi/README.md

 > [!WARNING]
 > Building the containers is not recommended since those are already built by Hugging Face and Google Cloud teams and provided openly, so the recommended approach is to use the pre-built containers available in [Google Cloud's Artifact Registry](https://console.cloud.google.com/artifacts/docker/deeplearning-platform-release/us/gcr.io) instead.

-In order to build TGI's Docker container, we will need an instance with at least 4 NVIDIA GPUs available with at least 24 GiB of VRAM each, since TGI needs to build and compile the kernels required for the optimized inference.
+In order to build TGI's Docker container, you will need an instance with at least 4 NVIDIA GPUs available with at least 24 GiB of VRAM each, since TGI needs to build and compile the kernels required for the optimized inference.
 Also note that the build process may take ~30 minutes to complete, depending on the instance's specifications.

 ```bash
 docker build -t us-docker.pkg.dev/deeplearning-platform-release/gcr.io/huggingface-text-generation-inference-gpu.2.2.0 -f containers/tgi/gpu/2.2.0/Dockerfile .